• About Me

 Have you ever arrived home just before dinner needs to be served?
 Or perhaps need to change your meal plan because the meat wasn’t thawed/you have a vegetarian guest/you need a break from Thanksgiving leftovers and/or you just want pasta?
 Try this easy, tasty, one-pot vegetarian pasta.
 In 30 minutes you, too, can be grating Parmesan over this comforting dish.

 Last night I made this pasta as kind of a combination of all of the above reasons.
-I had planned to have turkey leftovers but didn’t want to go through the trouble of gettig out all the containers and figuring out how to reheat everything.
+I had planned to have turkey leftovers but didn’t want to go through the trouble of getting out all the containers and figuring out how to reheat everything.
 Also, we had gotten our Christmas tree that day, brought up the decorations, and whiled away the afternoon making things look pretty.
 Also, our housemate eats with us and she is vegetarian.

 Pesto pasta never disappoints